acmpesuecc/Simple-GuI-based-banking-system/GUI Test/README.md

 If these are return errors, then tell me.

-After the above commands work, open a MSYS2 MinGW 64-bit shell (`Start → MSYS2 → MSYS2 MinGW 64-bit`) and follow steps on the gtk website.
+After the above commands work, open a MSYS2 MinGW 64-bit shell (`Start → MSYS2 → MSYS2 MinGW 64-bit`) and follow steps on the gtk website: [GTK+](https://www.gtk.org/docs/installations/windows/#using-gtk-from-msys2-packages).
 For now step 4 can be ignored.
 If everything goes well, the gtk library is now installed.

 You can test this by running the sample GUI app in the Test GUI folder.